Religious Liberty

 Ensuring Public Dollars Are Never Used to Discriminate – St. Dominic Academy v.
 Makin

-Crosspoint Church wants to exclude students from publicly funded education based on their identity.
+Crosspoint Church sought an exemption from Maine law so it could discriminate against students while receiving state funds.
 The right to discriminate has never been recognized by any court, and any school that wants to participate in state educational programs must play by the same rules as all others.

 Court Case